-The Spacer Block adds an adjustable amount of empty space between blocks.
-You can use the Spacer Block to create padding and white space on pages and blog posts.
-The Spacer Block can also help resize images and other blocks.
+Use Spacer Blocks to add an adjustable amount of empty space between blocks.
+Spacer Blocks are a great way to create padding and white space on pages and blog posts.
+Spacer Blocks can also help resize images and other blocks.

-Note: You can add padding in non-content areas, such as below banners or above footers, with the Style Editor.
-The padding options vary by template.
-For assistance with this, visit Making style changes.
+Tip: You can add padding in other areas, like below banners or above footers, in your style settings.
+To learn more, visit Making style changes.

-Click and drag the block to its new location.
-The guideline will indicate its placement.
+- Click and drag the block to its new location on the page.
+Use guidelines to help with placement.
 For more help, visit Moving Blocks.

-Spacer Blocks can be used to resize other blocks in a content area.
-As the Spacer Block is resized, the surrounding content will adjust accordingly.
+You can use Spacer Blocks to resize other blocks in a content area.
+As you resize a Spacer Block, the surrounding content adjusts accordingly.

 To resize a Spacer Block horizontally, click on it, then drag the resize cursor left or right.

 Spacer Blocks placed beside other blocks (including other Spacer Blocks) don't display on mobile.
 Instead, your site content expands to the full width of your mobile screen.

 Spacer Blocks placed above or below other blocks only appear on mobile in these template families: